michellew0ng/Language-Recognition-Project/README.md

 ## Milestone 5

-Milestone 5 implements realtime data streaming through the microphone over Ethernet to be processed by a Python client and control the state of an LED based on command.
+Milestone 5 implements realtime data streaming through the microphone over Ethernet to be processed by a Python client and control the state of an LED based on voice command.